A nonabelian Brunn-Minkowski inequality: Introduction

 \begin{conjecture}[Nonabelian Brunn--Minkowski Conjecture] Suppose $G$ is a locally compact group with noncompact Lie dimension $n$, $\mu$ is a left Haar measure, $\nu$ is a right Haar measure, and $X,Y$ are compact subsets of $G$ with positive measure.
 Then

 the left-hand-side is interpreted as $\max\{ \nu(X)/\nu(XY) , \mu(Y)/\mu(XY)\}$ when $n=0$. \end{conjecture}

-We remark that, the exponent in the inequality obtained in Theorem~\ref{thm: main}, if is not sharp, still has the correct order of magnitude, as the helix dimension $h$ of $G$ is always at most $n/3$, where $n$ is the noncompact Lie dimension of $G$; see Corollary~\ref{cor: n/3}.
+While we do not know whether the exponent in Theorem~\ref{thm: main} is sharp, it does have the correct order of magnitude.
+This is because the helix dimension $h$ of $G$ is always at most $n/3$, where $n$ is the noncompact Lie dimension of $G$; see Corollary~\ref{cor: n/3}.
+In particular, if there is a compact subset $X$ of a connected noncompact unimodular group $G$ with small $\mu(X^2)/\mu(X)$, Theorem~\ref{thm: main} still allows us to deduce that $G$ has a compact subgroup of small codimension, which constrains the structure of $G$.
+In an upcoming paper~\cite{AJTZ} by An and the authors, we apply Theorem~\ref{thm: main} to resolve the last open case of the Kemperman Inverse problem, also answering the connected case of a question by Tao.
+Recently, Fanlo and Hrushovski similarly use Theorem~\ref{thm: main} to obtain a structural result for metric approximate groups~\cite{Fanlo, FanloHru}.

-The next result shows that one can reduce Conjecture~\ref{conj: main} to all simply connected simple Lie groups.
-Unexpectedly, the hardest remaining cases are what one might initially regard to be the simplest cases.
+The next result shows that one can reduce Conjecture~\ref{conj: main} to simply connected simple Lie groups.
+As a consequence of this, the only remaining cases are what one might regard initially as the simplest cases.

 \begin{theorem} Suppose the nonabelian Brunn--Minkowski conjecture holds for all simply connected simple Lie groups, then it holds for all locally compact groups. \end{theorem}